Athens travel tips

 While digging massive tunnels for the new metro, engineers unearthed vast numbers of ancient relics which have either been placed in museums or in displays at the new metro stations.

-The stations themselves have mostly been built within easy reach of ancient and cultural sites that you'll probably want to see during your holiday.
+The stations themselves have mostly been built within easy reach of ancient and cultural sites that you’ll probably want to see during your holiday in Athens.

 Look deeper into Athens and you'll find a cultural hive in what was once dubbed the "Paris of the Mediterranean".